 Bronc Riding News

-Bronc riding news from around the Web.
+Below are current news stories gathered from Google News containing the words “bronc riding.”
+Most of the news stories are actually about bronc riding, but occasionally you will find news stories about something else that has similar words in it.
 Please scroll down to see a brief article on bronc riding, including a description of differences between men's and women's bronc riding, and links to shopping for bronc riding items.

 Bronc riding is a competitive event in which a rider tries to ride a bucking horse for eight seconds.
 If the rider makes the eight second time, he will receive a score for his riding skills and the horse will receive a score for its bucking skills.
 The two scores are added together with the highest total score being the winner.
 While bronc riding is competed in by men far more commonly than women, there are women bronc riders.
 A brief overview of some of the differences in the rules for men's and women's bronc riding can be found at the end of this article.